 Maffer has owned this machine for 6 years now and every year we give the sleds a once over to see what/if any repair work is required.
 Upon inspection we found that the Y-Pipe was leaking as there was burnt oil all over the front of the motor.
 It's a common problem for the Y-Pipe bolts to work loose in REV chassis machines, and sure enough about half the bolts could be removed with our fingers.

 We removed the exhaust and ordered new Y-Pipe gaskets & donut gaskets for the expansion chamber.
-The bolts were reinstalled with red lock-tite and torqued to spec.
+The mating surfaces were cleaned, fresh gaskets in place and old bolts reinstalled with red lock-tite and torqued to spec.

 Another little problem that Maffer has had for awhile now is a sticking mechanical fuel gauge.
 A search on the dootalk.com forums found an answer with a no cost fix!
 We removed the console and pulled out the fuel gauge as its a press fit inside a rubber grommet.
 Sliding the float all the way up lets you take out the flat metal bar in the middle (as seen in the pic).
 We followed the instructions and trimmed off about 1/4" from the pointy end, and filed down the shoulders of the bar right where it gets wider.
 We reinstalled the bar and voila, the gauge worked great!
 There is a full write up on this in the How To's Section on the Garage Projects Page.

 Other maintenance items performed included changing the chain case oil, repainting the white grills to freshen them up, installing a replacement hood strap next to the hinge, and giving the sled a good cleaning.
 We also removed the stupid black plastic cover riveted to the belt guard which traps heat and can lead to an overheated drive belt.

 The pilot 5.7 skis were treated to a new pair of carbides to replace the very well worn stockers.